Cottonwood canyons road Resources //

 To locate a bus, use the vehicle locator tool here.
 Visit the Ride UTA website and follow @RideUTA on Twitter for real-time updates on public transit.

-HOW TO #TravelWise in the Cottonwood Canyons
+#TravelWise in the Cottonwood Canyons

 TravelWise is a set of actions that encourage Utahns and visitors to reduce energy consumption, optimize mobility and improve air quality – ultimately improving quality of life.
 So what are the actions that apply to the Cottonwood Canyons to relieve the “red snake” and prevent unnecessary car emissions?